 Many parents are unaware that newborn screening happens during the busy first days following the birth of their child.
 Prenatal educators and providers are in a unique position to educate parents about newborn screening before labor and delivery, allowing them time to understand the newborn screening process and their options.
 Studies have shown that parents prefer to learn about newborn screening during the prenatal period rather than after delivery, with specific interest to learn about screening in the third trimester.
 The importance of educating parents about newborn screening prenatally is recognized and encouraged by multiple professional associations, including the American College of Obstetricians and Gynecologists (ACOG), the American College of Medical Genetics (ACMG), the American Academy of Pediatrics (AAP), the Health Resources and Services Administration (HRSA), and the March of Dimes.

-Minnesota Statute 144.125 requires our program to make information and materials available to aid prenatal care providers in educating expectant parents about newborn screening.
+Minnesota Statute 144.125 requires our program to make information and Education Materials and Forms available to aid prenatal care providers in educating expectant parents about newborn screening.
 These materials are available to order free-of-charge.

 - Talk with expectant parents using the Newborn Screening for Prenatal Providers folder or the Provider Pocket Card as a guide.

 - Give expectant parents a Newborn Screening for Parents-to-be handout.

-- Address any questions or concerns expectant parents may have and refer them to the Newborn Screening Program website for further information.
+- Address any questions or concerns expectant parents may have and refer them to the Minnesota Department of Health Newborn Screening Program website for further information.

 What expectant parents need to know: